joshuab96/Employee-Tracker/README.md

 ### **Features**

 * Add new employees
-* Assigne employees to roles
+* Assign employees to roles
 * Assign employee to departments
 * Delete and manage employees